yusdacra/bernbot/README.md

 # bernbot

-`bernbot` is a Discord (soon to be supported for Matrix and Harmony) bot.
+`bernbot` is a Discord and Harmony (soon to be supported for Matrix) bot.
 It is inspired by "Bernkastel" from Umineko.

 ## Features